From square plaquettes to triamond lattices for SU(2) gauge theory: Methods

 where the 6-component vector $b$ and the 6$\times$6 matrix $S$ are real-valued.
 Minimization results in

 with

 and the only nonzero entries in $S+S^T$ are

-The commutators defining the elements of $b$ use the Hamiltonian from Eq.~(\ref{eq:H}).
+The commutators defining the elements of $b$ use the Hamiltonian from Eq.~(\ref{eq:H}) for square plaquettes or Eq.~(\ref{eq:vacblock}) for the triamond unit cell.
 The numerical computation of $b$, $S+S^T$ and $r^\prime/r$ (from Eq.~(\ref{eq:rprime})) requires nine expectation values.
 Three of them can be obtained by preparing the state $\left|\psi\right>$ in a quantum computer and measuring each qubit, which gives

 where $P_j$ is the probability that qubit $j$ is 1, and $P_{1\oplus0}$ is the probability that both qubits are 1.
 Three other expectation values are obtained by preparing the state $\left|\psi^\prime\right> = RY_1(-\frac{\pi}{2})RY_0(-\frac{\pi}{2})\left|\psi\right>$ in a quantum computer and measuring each qubit, which gives